Drive the True Grit Trail

 Since the 1940s, Wild West stories of Fort Smith have been showcased in books and movies such as “True Grit,” “Rooster Cogburn” and “Hang’ em High.”
-But, the real stories are even better than Hollywood and have been one of the primary drivers of tourism to Fort Smith.
+But, the real stories are even better than Hollywood and have been one of the primary drivers of tourism to Fort Smith, Dardanelle and the region.

-While it would have taken Ross days to travel the almost 100 miles by horseback, today AR 22 making up the Trail can be driven by car in a couple of hours.
+The 75 miles of AR 22 making up the Trail can be driven by car in a couple of hours.
 To make the most of it though, stop and enjoy the rural scenery and good eats offered along the way.

 A bridge passes over Big Creek, which isn’t so big.
 Then you pass the expected and unexpected - a Feed & Farm Supply, All American Paintball, and a giant Budweiser can.
 The giant can is found in Lavaca on private property southwest of town, on the southeast corner of highways 22 and 96.
 As the story goes, Earl Harris, Sr., was a local farmer and beer distributor who loved Budweiser so much, he painted one of his silos to look like a giant can circa 1975-1976.
 According to the label, this roadside attraction holds 8,734,902 fluid ounces of brew, enough to fill about eight swimming pools.